richardjharris/yomikun-database/README.md

 This includes:

 - parsing Wikipedia and other dictionary data
+  - handling ambiguous romaji
+- collecting gender information
+  - uses a ML model to guess if no data exists
 - generating lists such as top 1000 lists
 - assembling the data into an SQLite file